War is hell not a picnic

 A few items about the series of WW II books.

 At the end of every volume is the latest chronology, which may help historians as a metronome helps a musician keep pace on the gigantic scale of things.
 Also, the author has been frequently asked what is Corrigidor about?
 And, where is Bataan again?
-The following is a supplemental report on Bataan and the Fall of the Philippines.
+The following is a supplemental report on Bataan and the Fall of the Philippines, higher res on the right.